 - the hardness of the beard hairs;

-- whether or not shaving foam or shaving soap is used.
+- whether or not shaving foam or soap is used.

-In the case of multi-blade razors, you see that a lot of debris accumulates between the blades.
-It becomes increasingly difficult to clean this.
+In the case of multi-blade cartridges, you see a lot of gunk getting stuck between the blades.
+It becomes increasingly difficult to clean.

-At first, the blade effortlessly slices through the beard hair.
+At first, the blade effortlessly cuts the beard hair in half.
 Lightly scraping, it glides smoothly over the skin.
-As long as you have protected your skin well with shaving foam, you feel absolutely nothing.
-You only need to shave over the same area a few times for a smooth shaving result.
-How often you need to shave back and forth depends, of course, on the type of beard.
+Provided you have protected your skin well with shaving foam, you feel nothing at all.
+You only need to shave over the same spot a few times for a smooth shave.
+How often you have to shave back and forth naturally depends on the type of beard.
 The blade shaves your skin smoothly and comfortably.

-What we often see with our customers is that they use the same blade too often.
-Especially in the case of expensive Gillette cartridge blades, people continue to shave for too long against better judgment.
-Shaving becomes a daily morning torture at some point.
+What we often see with our customers is that they keep using the same blade too often.
+Especially with the expensive Gillette cartridge blades, people keep shaving too long against better judgment.
+Shaving eventually becomes a daily morning torture.
 Not pleasant and unnecessary.
-After a few shaves, you feel that the blade is not cutting but is pulling at the beard hairs instead.
-This does not feel pleasant around the sideburns and neck area.
-You also have to shave back and forth more often and push harder for a smooth shaving result.
-There is also a greater chance of shaving cuts and shaving irritations, such as a dry burning sensation and red spots.
+After a few shaves, you feel that the blade no longer cuts but rather pulls on the beard hairs.
+Around the sideburns and neck area, this feels uncomfortable.
+You also have to shave back and forth more often and push harder for a smooth shave.
+There is also a greater chance of shaving cuts and irritation, such as a raw burning sensation and red spots.

 But when should you stop?
 According to Gillette, you can shave for a month with the same blade.
-Unfortunately, they don't mention how often.
-Our experience is that you can use a multi-blade razor about 8 times on average.
-After that, shaving becomes less pleasant.
-We regularly speak to customers who say they throw away the Gillette or Wilkinson blade after just 3 shaves.
-There are also men who indicate that they can easily shave for a whole month with one blade.
-Depending on the quality of the double edge razors, you can shave well 2 to 7 times.
-The most economical blades last for 2 shaves.
-The expensive and qualitatively better blades only become dull after 7 shaves.
+Unfortunately, they don't say how many times.
+Our experience is that you can easily use a multi-blade cartridge about 8 times on average.
+After that, shaving becomes less comfortable.
+We regularly talk to customers who say they throw away the Gillette or Wilkinson blade after just 3 shaves.
+There are also men who say they can easily shave for a whole month with one blade.
+Depending on the quality of the double edge blades, you can shave well 2 to 7 times.
+The most affordable blades last for 2 shaves.
+The expensive and higher quality blades only become dull after 7 shaves.

-A long time ago, I kept track of how many times you can shave well with a double edge blade.
-The list below of different brands is of course my personal experience:
+Long ago I once kept track for myself of how many times you can shave well with a double edge blade.
+The following list of different brands is of course my personal experience:

 - Timor: 3